James McGibney

 James McGibney is an American former Marine, cybersecurity expert, entrepreneur, and activist who is best known for the Netflix documentary, The Most Hated Man On The Internet, and appearances on the Dr. Phil Show.
 He is the CEO and founder of Austin, TX based Bullyville and the host of the new A&E show, Bully Hunter.

 Education

-McGibney earned a Doctorate in Learning Technologies from Pepperdine University in May 2024 and had previously earned a master's degree in criminal justice from Boston University.

-On August 16, 2021, McGibney earned Harvard University's Cybersecurity Certification: Managing Risk in the Information Age.
+McGibney earned a doctorate in learning technologies from Pepperdine University's graduate school of education and psychology in May 2024 and had previously completed a master's degree in criminal justice from Boston University.
+After an eight week online course from Harvard University in 2021 he was awarded a cybersecurity Certificate about Managing Risk in the Information Age.

 Career

 McGibney served in the United States Marine Corps, serving tours of duty with Third Surveillance Reconnaissance Intelligence Group and Marine Security Guard Battalion.
 He was awarded the Navy Achievement Medal for his service in the US Marines.

 After leaving the Marine Corps, McGibney founded SecuraTrak, a satellite-based asset tracking system.
 McGibney was involved with the first deployment of Cisco UCS blade technology in 2009, while employed as data center lead at general contractor Tutor Perini.

 In February 2011, McGibney announced the website Cheaterville.com, where anonymous users could post claims of infidelity, alongside names and pictures of those accused.
 He started websites based on similar user participation later in the year, as well as a matchmaking website.

 In April 2012, McGibney acquired and shut down revenge porn website Is Anyone Up and redirected traffic to the newly launched Bullyville.com.

 Since his July 2022 appearance in Netflix documentary, "The Most Hated Man on the Internet", McGibney has become a frequent guest on the Dr. Phil Show and "Phil in The Blanks" podcast as a cybersecurity expert.

 On September 5, 2025, McGibney announced that he will be hosting Bully Hunter, a new A&E program in which he "uses his unique methods to unmask bullies, confront predators, and help victims reclaim their lives."
 Bully Hunter debuted on September 23, 2025.